 We have undertaken Health and Safety Risk Assessments to ensure that we have appropriate arrangements in place if you visit our offices; these include:

-- Having pre-arranged appointments with staggered start times so that we control the number of people passing through our reception areas and to ensure appropriate social distancing throughout your visit
+- Having pre-arranged appointments so that we control the number of people passing through our reception areas and to ensure appropriate social distancing throughout your visit

-- At those offices where we are operating an 'open' reception, we have clear signage and a queueing system in operation to support social distancing within our reception areas.
+- We have clear signage and a queueing system in operation to support social distancing and we encourage you and all other visitors to wear a face covering in our reception areas.

 - Dedicated time at the start and end of each meeting to prepare and clean meeting rooms, a seating layout to ensure social distancing and a table top Perspex screen to provide additional separation between you and our staff